euiex/KnowledgeMint/whitepaper.md

 - Scientific or educational content
 - A well-defined scientific or engineering problem
 - A technological bottleneck that hinders progress
+- A research gap that blocks further development
+- A conceptual contradiction within existing theories

 In addition to knowledge artifacts like models or datasets, well-formulated problems can also be submitted and rewarded.
 These include bottlenecks in production, conceptual contradictions, unresolved questions, or data gaps that block further development.
 Such problem definitions stimulate innovation by highlighting areas where new knowledge is most needed.

+By contributing **problems**, you help direct research and innovation towards the areas that need attention the most.
+The AI will assess the importance and relevance of the problem, and if it meets the criteria, the submitter will receive KMNT tokens as a reward.

 The AI does not control the blockchain and has no authority over the economy.
 It simply acts as a gateway for new tokens to enter the system — through knowledge.

 ## 3. Architecture